larsz-o/lars-mackenzie-dot-com/src/work.md

         {
         date: "June - October 2018", experience: "Attended an intensive full-stack software engineering bootcamp", details: "Wanting to sharpen and deepen my web development skills, I enrolled in Prime Digital Academy.
 This was one of the best decisions of my life.
 I worked on teams of other developers on real-world projects, spent long days and nights holed up learning React, Node, SQL, and MongoDB.", link: "https://primeacademy.io/"
     },
     {
+        date: "2017 - 2019", experience: "Developed and managed a web archive for MN Youth Story Squad", details: "MN Youth Story Squad partners with middle schools in the Twin Cities - teaching students how to create multimedia storytelling projects about their lived experiences.
+The group works primarily with students of color.
+As the project's web developer and asset manager, I catalogued, archived, and showcased youth-produced video projects across three platforms.", link: "https://www.youthstorysquad.org/"
+    },

+        {
         date: "2016 - present", experience: "Work as a freelance web developer", details: "I build projects for small businesses and academics, highlighting research and creative projects.", link: ""
     },